mmurphy384/pirl-microcredential/use-cases.md

 ## Top-Level Organization Instantiates a Contract
 Background:  The contract will be instantiated by the agency/organization that would like to receive and approve micro-credentail requests from end users.
 That will be the 'owner'.
 For the purpose of this and all use cases, we will pretend that this organization it something like the ETS (Educational Testing Service).
 This is the organization (in the US) that administers the SAT, ACT and Praxis tests.
 They have an army of graders that score written text and other data against a rubric.
+Please note that we have no affiliation with ETS and this is merely being used to provide a real-world use case.

   * ETS representative visit web page at http://www.micro-credentails-r-us.com
   * ETS representative sees an informative screen explaining the product.
-  * ETS representative purchases some PIRL (oy)
+  * ETS representative purchases some PIRL and adds MetaMask settings.
   * ETS representative clicks a button to start the contract.
 They must deposit some amount of Pirl to get started (500?)
   * ETS representative is prompted to input the following struct info:
     * Organization name, address, phone, email, contact person, website